 There are three main types of home insurance; buildings insurance, contents insurance and personal possessions insurance.
-If you would like to speak to an insurance and mortgage broker in Bristol, Bath and the UK, contact us today at Tanner Financial Services Ltd for a friendly chat.
+If you would like to speak to an insurance and mortgage broker in Bristol, Bath or throughout the UK, contact us today at Tanner Financial Services Ltd for a friendly chat.

 Buildings insurance covers the cost of repairing damage to the structure of your property.
 Garages, sheds and fences are also covered, as well as the cost of replacing items such as pipes, cables and drains.